Buying Microsoft Office

 There are several things that you should check before you consign your PC to the bin.

 The first is an overloaded or faulty power supply.
 If youíve added a new top-of-the-line graphics card and a new disk drive, plus some extra memory, donít be surprised if your power supply can no longer cope.
 Start stripping away a few components, starting with that graphics card, to see if the PC becomes more stable.
-Use this website to calculate your power requirements, but note your power supply will become less efficient with age.

 Finally, dust can cause havoc with a PC if it gets near the pins on your processor.
 This can cause random freezes at any time, even just after a power-on.
 To cure this youíll need to dismantle your PC and remove, clean and reinstall the processor.
 Youíll also need some thermal paste to rejoin the processor to the heatsink.
 This is best undertaken by someone experienced in the procedure.